Dietetics Program of Study

 4-year Sample Curriculum Map

-The Course Progression Chart and Course Prerequisites Schematic show the courses that are required to be taken either before or concurrently with courses in the Dietetics major.
+The Course Progression Chart and Course Prerequisites Schematic in the DPD Student Handbook show the courses that are required to be taken either before or concurrently with courses in the Dietetics major.
 You must complete the courses in the correct sequence to ensure you are adequately prepared for the next course in the curriculum.

 Advisement